 This integrated clinical course continues the student's practice of fundamental radiographic procedures and patient care skills, under appropriate supervision and with support and guidance.
 Clinical education requires the student to learn to work as a team member, manipulate equipment, develop their awareness and use of radiation safety principles, and to coordinate his/her needs with the needs of others.
 Clinical experiences are accomplished within affiliated healthcare facilities throughout the Greater Peninsula and Tidewater area.
+Students will complete a Computed Tomography (CT) rotation where CT is an option at their assigned clinical site.
 Clinical Education II requires successful completion of elements specified on the RAD 204C rubric to include attendance, evaluations, paperwork submission, and competency achievements.